Texas walk in tubs: guidance for seniors, caregivers, and contractors β€” statewide coverage.

 Clarify needs and space

 We review who the tub is for, how they move, and what the bathroom can realistically support.
-Then we recommend a few options rather than overwhelming you.
+Then we recommend a few options rather than overwhelming you with the entire catalog.

 2